Reading travel guide

 Bus

-Several bus lines operate bus routes to Reading, including National Express, Megabus and FlixBus.
-From Birmingham, the bus ride to Reading takes 130 miles and will cost you around $8.
-From Bristol, the ticket costs about $10 for a journey of 140 miles.
+Several bus lines operate bus routes to Reading, including National Express, FlixBus and Megabus.
+From Southampton, the bus ride to Reading takes 95 miles and will cost you around $7.
+From Bristol, the ticket costs about $10 for a journey of 135 miles.
 The most popular bus station is Reading Queen's Rd, located 0.7 miles from downtown Reading.
 Reading Calcott is also a commonly used station, and is 4 miles from the city center.

 Airports near Reading